 Different Body Types of Cars

 Vehicle body type is an important detail that insurers consider.
 There are several different body types.
 Some are safer, while others could be more dangerous or difficult to drive.
-Either way, vehicle body type is another way your car affects insurance rates.
+Either way, vehicle body type is another way your car affects rates.

 Here are the main vehicle body types that you’ll encounter: